Javascript is not enabled.

 Risk calculators can guide blood pressure treatment

 If you are having difficulty staying on your treatment regimen, your doctor may want to discuss any barriers to taking your medication regularly, including cost, side effects or not remembering to take your dose.
-Reducing or suddenly stopping certain medications can cause sudden sharp increases in blood pressure.
+Reducing or suddenly stopping certain medications can cause sudden, sharp increases in blood pressure.

-The importance of home blood pressure monitoring
+Home blood pressure monitoring

-Taking your blood pressure routinely at home is especially important for people who have been diagnosed with high blood pressure, and for individuals whose doctors are trying to figure out if they have the condition.
-Getting a range of blood pressures using a validated blood pressure home monitor can provide a more accurate picture of your blood pressure and a course for treatment than occasional measurements in a doctor’s office.
+Taking your blood pressure routinely at home is especially important for people who have been diagnosed with high blood pressure and for individuals whose doctors are trying to determine if they have the condition.

 Medication is often recommended for older people with high blood pressure, but consistent lifestyle changes can help bring your numbers down on their own or in combination with prescription drugs.